 An experienced practitioner/professor, Dr. Kevin Wickes has been on the faculty of several major universities in psychology, counseling and human service programs.
 From 1993 to present, he has practiced in counseling centers, hospitals, agencies, and other institutions.
 He is trained in the areas of Employee’s Assistance Programs (EAP), Eye Movement Desensitization and Reprocessing (EMDR), Thought Field Therapy (TFT), Critical Incident Stress Management (CISM) and Dialectical Behavior Therapy (DBT).
-In addition, he has been trained and is part of the Collaborative Process/Law (dealing with separation and divorce) as a collaborative coach, along with co-parenting.
+In addition, he has been trained and is part of the Collaborative Process/Law (dealing with separation and divorce) as a collaborative coach, a non-attorney mediator and a co-parent counselor.

 In addition, he has 15 plus years of teaching experience as a professor of Psychology and is willing to speak or consult about mental health issues, diversity, relationships, cognitive behavioral approaches, and other related topics.